 Neil shot Grace twice in the skull.
 He didn’t hesitate.
 He finished her quick.
 She didn’t feel a thing.
 He left the diner, and got into his car.
 He drove off while the sun started to rise.
 It was a new day for him; it was one to look forward to.
 He faded into the sun rise with a smile on his face.

-If you enjoyed this story then please check out my science fiction book on Amazon.
+If you like this story, then check out my book of poetry on Amazon. https://www.amazon.com/Hashtag-This-Brandon-W-Lawson-ebook/dp/B07BLYN7BX